dimastatz/deep-signal/pivot.md

 </kbd>
 </div>

-# 🎧 DeepSignal — Python Library for Audio-Based Conversation Analysis
+# 🎧 DeepSignal — Audio-Based Conversation Analysis

 **DeepSignal** is a Python library designed to extract rich analytical signals directly from audio files — without relying on transcripts or text analysis.
 It focuses purely on acoustic and prosodic features to help researchers, developers, and data scientists understand conversational dynamics, emotional tone, and speaking patterns.